 Visiting Singapore – A City Guide

 Modern, prosperous and dynamic, Singapore is a global hub for finance, high-tech industry and international trade.
-If you’re visiting on holiday, it’s a shopper’s haven and a foodie’s dream, with gleaming malls and a legendary food scene that takes in everything from Chinese, Malay and Indian street food to sophisticated fine-dining restaurants.
+If you’re visiting on holiday, it’s a shopper’s haven and a foodie’s dream, with gleaming malls and a legendary food scene that takes in everything from street food to sophisticated fine-dining restaurants.

-For your stay in Singapore there are hotels that will suit every budget and travel need.
-The city’s efficient transport system makes travelling around a breeze, and it’s easy to find hotels within walking distance of a train station.
+The city’s efficient transport system makes travelling around a breeze, and it’s easy to find accommodation within walking distance of a train station.

-If you want to be in the thick of the action, pick a central location like Orchard Road, Singapore’s most famous shopping street, or close to the energetic nightlife hubs around Clarke Quay, Robertson Quay or Club Street.
-For a budget hotel in Singapore you’ll find good choices in Little India and Kampong Glam.
+Travellers who want to be in the thick of the action should pick a Singapore hotel near Orchard Road, Singapore’s most famous shopping street, or close to the energetic nightlife hubs around Clarke Quay

 Eating Out in Singapore